- Region: Andalucia

 Plants in danger of extinction are Atropa baetica, Erodium cazorlanum, Taxus baccata and Viola cazorlensis, those considered vulnerable are Acer opalus subsp. granatense, Amelanchier ovalis subsp. ovalis, Buxus sempervirens, Salix eleagnos and Sorbus aria.

-Another interesting plant first found in the Sierra Castril is Castrilanthemum debeauxii, there are records of it in only 2 other local sierras.
+Another interesting plant first found in the Sierra Castril is Castrilanthemum debeauxii, there are records of it in only 2 other local areas.
 The plants grow on dry stony slopes between 1700 and 1800 m (also called Pyrethrum debeauxii).

 Much of the reforestation schemes have introduced new trees such as Aleppo (Pinus halepensis), Scots (Pinus sylvestris) and Austrian pine (Pinus pinaster subsp nevadensis).
 Black pines (Pinus nigra subsp.
 Clusiana) are tall trees reaching 40m which are on the exposed higher reaches.